webplatform/docs/Beginners/advanced/index.md

 ---
-title: advanced
+title: Part 8: Advanced topics
+notes:
+  - "Either rename the page because its currently about exercises proposals that are somehow advanced.\nProposal: Keep the exercises (in another page?), add advanced contents links like the parent page is doing."
+readiness: 'Not Ready'
+summary: 'Now you''ve worked your way through the basics, let''s look at some more advanced exercises to do to test your new found skills.'
 tags:
   - Basic
   - Pages
-readiness: 'Not Ready'
-notes:
-  - "Either rename the page because its currently about exercises proposals that are somehow advanced.\nProposal: Keep the exercises (in another page?), add advanced contents links like the parent page is doing."
-summary: 'Now you''ve worked your way through the basics, let''s look at some more advanced exercises to do to test your new found skills.'
 uri: Beginners/advanced

 ---
-# Part 8: Advanced topics

-## Summary
+## <span>Summary</span>

 Now you've worked your way through the basics, let's look at some more advanced exercises to do to test your new found skills.

-## Beginners submenu
+## <span>Beginners submenu</span>

 The **[Beginners](/Beginners)** section covers the various aspects of web development separated in 9 parts, you can navigate through them using this list.